In Our Operations

 The Code is not just a document; it’s a promise that we make to each other, our customers, shareholders and the communities in which we operate.
 It underpins our actions and informs our decision making, and all Scotiabankers are required to acknowledge the Code annually.
 As the world changes, our commitment to the principles set out in the Code is unwavering.
 Scotiabankers will continue to do the right thing: for our customers, for one another and for our communities.

-Sandra Odendahl, Vice President of Social Impact and Sustainability, featured in Women of Influence.
+Meigan Terry, SVP and Chief Sustainability, Social Impact and Communications Officer, featured in Women of Influence.

 Sign up for updates on the ways we are using our size, scale and influence to advance progress in the places we operate.